r3glisss/SecPump/README.md

 # SecPump :syringe:

 SecPump is an open wireless insulin pump system workbench that models the insulin kinetics based on the modified Bergman's minimal model.
 The system workbench is primarily tailored for security assessments and countermeasures development against the numerous security flaws related to wearable medical devices.
 The platform is open-source and free from commercials constraints making it a suitable target to perform both hardware and software security demonstrations.
-SecPump aims at being straightforward to use, it only requires an inexpensive Nucleo F446-RE STM32 board with the BlueNRG extension.
+SecPump aims at being straightforward to use, it only requires an inexpensive Nucleo F446-RE STM32 board with the BlueNRG extension or an Arty A7-35T Digilent FPGA.

 <p align="center">
     <img src="https://github.com/r3glisss/SecPump/blob/master/Img/SecPump_Overview.JPG">